AI Governance Has Two Stacks: Data Perimeter vs. Pre-Execution Gate

 • Execution gate — which actions are allowed to run at all.

-2. Thinking OS™ (via SEAL Legal Runtime) owns the execution gate.
+2. Thinking OS™ (via SEAL Legal Runtime) owns the pre-execution authority gate.

 It sits in front of file / submit / act, checks identity, matter, motion, consent, and timing, and then returns approve / refuse / escalate with a sealed artifact for every decision.